nembe/Travel/README.md

 ## Prerequisites

 * JDK 8
+* Maven 3
-* Access to Kabisa's [Nexus](http://nexus.kabisa.nl/index.html#welcome) or Yellowbrick's Artifactory
+* Access to Yellowbrick's Artifactory
 * Oracle 10g for running the app locally

 ## Modules